MicrosoftDocs/customer-insights/ci-docs/journeys/tenant-to-tenant.md

 ---
-title: Tenant to tenant migration for Dynamics 365 Customer Insights - Journeys
+title: Migrate Dynamics 365 Customer Insights - Journeys between tenants
-description: How to prepare for and request to move an environment from one tenant to another. ms.date: 08/23/2023 ms.topic: article
+description: Discover how to set up your environment for a tenant-to-tenant migration to start the transfer process between tenants. ms.date: 08/23/2023 ms.topic: article
 author: alfergus